Developer(s) – 3Romans

 Originality – 0/10

 As I mentioned before, the game’s only saving grace in terms of any aspect is the amount of variety in character design, but again, comparing it to the many racers that had come and gone by this time, it falls way too short of what any genuinely dedicated development team should strive to deliver to players.
 The courses have next to no originality about them either.
 Some of the original development team would later go on to contribute to later and better games, such as Lords of the Fallen, but this is definitely a dark stain on their CVs.
+San Francisco Rush makes this game look good.

-Overall, ultimate Demolition Derby is one of the worst racing games I’ve ever played; if not the worst.
+Overall, Ultimate Demolition Derby is one of the worst racing games I’ve ever played; if not the worst.
 It’s a lackluster game that fails to deliver in every single aspect and it deserves to be as thoroughly obscure as it is today.